Important

 Requirements

-Custom attributes argument requires agent version nr-1118 or higher.
+- Custom attributes argument requires agent v1118 or higher

 newrelic.noticeError()